diagrams/diagrams-doc/manual/diagrams-manual.rst

 the ambiguity that arises when writing `show . read`.
-Unfortunately, in this case (unlike in the case of `show . read`) the choice of backends cannot possibly affect the semantics of the `names` function---but there is no way to tell GHC that.
+Unfortunately, in this case (unlike in the case of `show . read`) the choice of backends cannot possibly affect the semantics of the `names` function---but there is no way to tell GHC that!

 Sadly, the only solution is to give the diagram a concrete type annotation with a concrete backend type.
 If you are using a